turbineweasel25/FramePack-Studio/README.md

 - **Timestamped Prompts**: Define different prompts for specific time segments in your video
 - **Basic LoRA Support**: Works with most (all?) hunyuan LoRAs but the implementation is a bit rough around the edges
 - **Queue System**: Process multiple generation jobs without blocking the interface
-- **Metadata Saving/Import**: Prompt and seed are encoded into the output PNG, all other generation metadata is saved in a JSON file for easier importing
+- **Metadata Saving/Import**: Prompt and seed are encoded into the output PNG, all other generation metadata is saved in a JSON file

 ## Fresh Installation